Cosmological memory effect in scalar-tensor theories: The retarded gravitational field

-Finding analytical solutions for Eqs. \eqref{Eq-zeta} and \eqref{Eq-Q} (if possible) is not an easy task in general.
-However, to study memory effect, we do not need the complete solutions for $\zeta$ and $\delta{Q}$.
-The field $\delta{Q}$ corresponds to the scalar degree of freedom of the perfect fluid which is already shown not to develop any memory effect in general relativity\cite{Tolish:2016ggo}.
-Therefore, it is expected that we only need to focus on the scalar graviton field $\zeta$.
-More precisely, it is expected that we only need to obtain the direct part of the retarded Green's function for $\zeta$ which in the context of the scalar-tensor theory is the subject of this section and Appendix \ref{app-Green}.
-In appendix \ref{app-Green}, starting from the first principle and working out the fundamental solutions for the scalar modes $\zeta$ and $\delta{Q}$ in the scalar-tensor theory, we prove that $\delta{Q}$ does not develop any singularity along the lightcone of the mode $\zeta$ [Eq. \eqref{Uhat-zero-g}] while it changes the evolution of $\zeta$ inside the lightcone [Eqs. \eqref{Vhat-g}].
+As we have already mentioned, the memory effect for tensor perturbations $h_{ij}$ is studied in Ref. \cite{Tolish:2016ggo}.
+Moreover, it is shown that the field $\delta{Q}$, which corresponds to the scalar degree of freedom of the perfect fluid, does not develop any memory effect in general relativity \cite{Tolish:2016ggo}.
+Therefore, we only need to focus on the scalar graviton field $\zeta$.
+More precisely, it is expected that we only need to obtain the direct part of the retarded Green's function for $\zeta$ which is the subject of this section and Appendix \ref{app-Green}.
+In Appendix \ref{app-Green}, starting from the first principle and working out the fundamental solutions for the scalar modes $\zeta$ and $\delta{Q}$ in the scalar-tensor theory, we prove that $\delta{Q}$ does not develop any singularity along the lightcone of the mode $\zeta$ [Eq. \eqref{Uhat-zero-g}] while it changes the evolution of $\zeta$ inside the lightcone [Eqs. \eqref{Vhat-g}].
 Therefore, $\delta{Q}$ does not contribute to the direct part of the mode $\zeta$.
 Then, we have systematically calculated the direct part of the corresponding retarded Green's function in Eq. \eqref{U-final}.
 Thus we can simply use the result Eq. \eqref{U-final} and move to the next section.

 Here in this section we obtain the same result by implementing a less rigorous but more intuitive approach which we believe is easier for the readers to follow.
 The readers who are only interested in the final result may simply move to the next section.
 On the other hand, the readers who are interested in the rigorous treatment are directed to Appendix \ref{app-Green}.